getdokan/wepos/readme.txt

 ## Frequently Asked Questions

-= Is wePOS free? =
+= Is wePOS a free WooCommerce POS plugin? =

-Yes.
-The core plugin is free and includes everything you need to run daily in-store sales.
-Advanced tools such as reports, save carts, access control, and full Dokan vendor dashboards come with wePOS Pro.
+Yes. wePOS has a free version that lets you run real in-store sales, scan barcodes, manage customers, and print receipts.
+A Pro version is available for advanced features like reports, multi-outlet management, and access control.

-= Does wePOS work with WooCommerce? =
+= Does wePOS require WooCommerce? =

-Yes. wePOS is built for WooCommerce and syncs your products, orders, and inventory in real time.
+Yes. wePOS works on top of WooCommerce and uses your existing products, prices, customers, and inventory.

 = Does wePOS work with Dokan multivendor? =

 Yes.
 Each Dokan vendor can run their own POS with their own products, customers, and orders, while you keep full control of the marketplace.

-= Can I sell products by weight? =
+=  Can wePOS track my inventory? =

-Yes. wePOS supports fractional quantities, so you can sell items like 1.5 kg, which suits grocery stores and cafés.
+Yes. wePOS stays in sync with your WooCommerce stock.
+Out-of-stock products are shown but cannot be added to the cart, so your counts stay accurate

-= Does wePOS support barcode scanning? =
+= Can I scan barcodes with wePOS? =

-Yes.
-You can search and manage products using barcode scanning at the counter.
+Yes. wePOS supports fast product search and barcode scanning so you can add items to the cart quickly at the counter.

-= Can I manage multiple outlets and cashiers? =
+= Is wePOS good for retail and grocery stores? =

-Yes.
-You can create outlets and assign cashiers with the right POS access.
+Yes. wePOS is built for retail, and version 2.0 added fractional quantities, which is useful for grocery stores that sell items by weight.

-= What display modes are available? =
+=  Can I print receipts? =

-You can choose Light, Dark, or System mode, and switch between the new and classic design at any time.
+Yes. wePOS prints receipts for every order and supports thermal printers. wePOS Pro adds an advanced receipt builder for full customization.

-= Where can I get support? =
+= Does wePOS work on tablets? =

-Visit the support page on the wePOS website, or post in the plugin support forum.
+Yes. wePOS is fast and responsive on both tablets and desktops, with a rebuilt cashier screen in version 2.0.

 ## Privacy Policy